Maintaining Mental Health - People Development Magazine

 Fatigue contributes to an estimated 13% to 40% of all trucking accidents, highlighting the importance of regular breaks for drivers.
 These pauses let them stretch, take a visual break, and escape the vehicle’s confines.
 Drivers can use this time to relax, connect with family or friends online, eat, drink, and rest their eyes.

-The threat of an accident is ever-present for truckers, adding to the mental strain behind the wheel.
+The threat of an accident is ever-present for truckers, further adding to the mental strain they face behind the wheel.
 Trucking companies should ensure that they have as many safeguards in place as possible, that drivers undergo regular safety training, and that a truck accident lawyer is available should an accident occur.

 This will help alleviate the mental burden many truckers feel when behind the wheel, as they will feel supported by their company.
 In turn, this will also increase retention rates.